ritual-net/infernet-cloud/README.md

 	* To require new accounts to verify their email address before logging in, set `ext::auth::AuthConfig::require_verification` to `true`, otherwise set it to `false`.
 	* Save [`dbschema/auth.edgeql`](dbschema/auth.edgeql).

-	For more information, see the [EdgeDB Auth](https://docs.edgedb.com/guides/auth#email-and-password) documentation.
+	For more information, see the [EdgeDB Auth documentation](https://docs.edgedb.com/guides/auth#email-and-password).

 6. If hosting on a cloud provider, configure the reverse proxy:
 	* Open [`caddy/Caddyfile`](caddy/Caddyfile) in a text editor.
 	* Replace `my.infernet-cloud.instance.example` with the public-facing URL of your Infernet Cloud server (matching the `SERVER_HOST` environment variable from above).
 	* Save [`caddy/Caddyfile`](caddy/Caddyfile).
 	* Ensure the corresponding port (default `3000`) is forwarded and whitelisted in your cloud provider's firewall settings.

+	For more information, see the [Caddyfile documentation](https://caddyserver.com/docs/caddyfile).

 7. Start all services: